hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 #### For dynamic content

-For dynamic content, HTML for example, Rails by default sends the `Cache-Control` header in the following way:
+For dynamic content (e.g. HTML) Rails by default sends the `Cache-Control` header with the following directives:

 ```
 Cache-Control: max-age=0, private, must-revalidate